 Autoimmune healing is a marathon, not a sprint, and there are often many layers to healing.
 If you are doing everything right and making no progress, it’s time to do some detective work on your own body, and that’s where functional medicine comes in.
 Sometimes an infection or parasite or hormone imbalance can keep your immune system overstimulated, in spite of your best intentions.
 Healing underlying issues might be the key to breaking through your personal road block.
 Check out this list of directories for a practitioner near you.
-Many people also consult worldwide via Skype.
+Many people also consult worldwide via telehealth.

 Have You Started Any New Supplements or Medications?